 Coat and Color: Thick double coat in white (may have markings of gray, tan, badger, or reddish-brown)

 Life Expectancy: 10 to 12 years

 History of the Great Pyrenees

-The Great Pyrenees likely evolved from mountain sheepdogs from Central Asia that date back many thousands of years.
+The Great Pyrenees likely evolved from mountain sheepdogs in Central Asia that date back many thousands of years.
 As evidenced by fossil remains, the Great Pyrenees (or a close ancestor) was brought to the Pyrenees mountain range of southern France sometime between 1800 to 1000 BC.
 The breed was developed as a guardian of sheep and the home by the Basque people of that region.
-In the 17th century it was adopted by French royalty and nobles.
+In the 17th century, it was adopted by French royalty and nobles.

 The Great Pyrenees was brought to the U.S. by General Lafayette in 1824.
 However, the breed was not recognized by the American Kennel Club (AKC) until over 100 years later in 1933.
 It is known as the Pyrenean mountain dog in Europe and is still a keen worker to this day.

 The Pyr has a long, thick outer coat that is primarily white and somewhat coarse, with a soft, woolly undercoat of white.
 This breed has a moderate to high shedding rate and requires routine grooming, especially a thorough brushing once or twice per week.
 Their coats don't tend to mat, but brushing will help keep shed hairs out of your house.
 However, given the size of the dog, you will still be seeing white Pyr hair on all of your clothes and furniture.
 Their coats naturally shed dirt so you will only need to bathe your dog once every couple of months.

 Special care should be taken to prevent exposure to very hot temperatures, as the breed can easily overheat.
 But it isn't recommended that you trim or shave the dog's coat during hot weather as it protects the dog from the sun.
 They do very well in cold weather.